acoustic-warfare/zybo-rt-sampler/README.md

 # Information (Under development)

-Rapid Development on the Zybo using Baremetal uBoot or Arch Linux
+Rapid Development on the Zybo using Baremetal uBoot

-You may copy the contents of `out/` to the SD-card with `out/boot/` on the boot partition and so on.

 ## Prerequisites (Ubuntu)